Brevinbanks/VideoFillerRemover/README.md

-If you'd prefer just an out of the box EXE file you can download and run 'Video Filler Remover.exe' This should work with windows, but if you run into problems they may be fixed as long as you follow the ffmpeg steps below in number 4 by nstalling ffmpeg through choco [(choclatey)](https://chocolatey.org/install)
+If you'd prefer just an out of the box EXE file you can download and run 'Video Filler Remover.exe' This should work with windows, but if you run into problems they may be fixed as long as you follow the ffmpeg steps below in number 4 by installing ffmpeg through choco [(choclatey)](https://chocolatey.org/install)

 ## Installation